bioinformatics-ua/dicoogle-learning-pack/_docs/migrating-3.md

 a process covering an entire directory, or to obtain a tree-like vision of the storage.

+#### No automatic query processing

+In Dicoogle 2, when a user wrote a free text query on the search bar, without any keyword terms such as `Modality:CT`, that query would be preprocessed to search for that content by multiple known DICOM attributes
+(SOPInstanceUID, SeriesInstanceUID, AccessionNumber, PatientID, PatientName, and many many others).
+For instance, the query `PID123` would expand into a query which included the term `PatientID:PID123` and many others, thus capturing the files which had `PID123` in one of these attributes.
+This process would also replace certain characters such as `^` into whitespace, as it was often desirable when searching by person names.

+In Dicoogle 3, this preprocessing is no longer done.
+The `/search` endpoint still has the old behavior behind the `expand` query string parameter, but it is not used by the web application.
+This is because query processing should be under full control of the query provider itself, and often the existing process was either unnecessary or even detrimental to a good query provider behavior.

+Implementers of query providers which are also a source of DICOM data may want to incorporate some form of query preprocessing internally if they wish for free text queries to work like before.
+Query providers based on Lucene only need the right document construction logic and indexing configurations for these queries to work without any form of query expansion.

 #### `QueryInterface#query` can throw `QueryException`

 The new exception type `QueryException`